Kebab pizza

 Kebab pizza (kebabpizza) is a Swedish style of pizza topped with kebab meat and other ingredients, the precise topping often varying between restaurants.
-A combination of Italian and Turkish cuisine, the kebab pizza was created by Middle Eastern immigrants in the 1980s.
+The kebab pizza was created by Middle Eastern immigrants in the 1980s.
 Since its creation, the kebab pizza has increased in popularity and is today one of Sweden's most popular pizzas, and one of the most popular fast food dishes overall.
 Due to its popularity the dish has reached a position of cultural prominence in Sweden as well as all over Scandinavia, sometimes being invoked in popular culture and politics.

 Origin and history

 The kebab pizza was invented in Sweden and combines Italian and Turkish cuisine.
 The first pizzeria in Sweden opened in Västerås in 1947, following the arrival of 300 guest workers from Italy to the city.
 Further pizzerias were founded in the 1960s, and pizza gradually became the most common fast food in the country.
 After the first wave of Italian immigration into Sweden, few Italians moved to the country with the ambition to make pizzas.
 Pizzerias in Sweden are today instead predominantly run by immigrants from the Middle East and the Balkans who were unable to find work within the fields they had been educated in their home countries and thus adopted pizza-making as a first business.
 In the 1980s, kebab and falafel restaurants began to crop up throughout Sweden and in many smaller towns it was common for restaurants to offer both pizza and kebab.
 The kebab pizza originated at some point during this time, though the original creator and precise time is unknown.

 According to the Swedish food company Schysst käk, the kebab pizza can be traced back to 1982.
 Unlike many other influential dishes, no pizzeria in Sweden has made the claim to be the point of origin of the kebab pizza.
 The earliest known record of a kebab pizza in the menu collections of the National Library of Sweden dates to 1986 and is from Pizza Dali at Höglandstorget in Bromma.
 Pizza Dali called their pizza the "shish kebab-pizza" and it included tomatoes, cheese, onions, bell peppers, and beef tenderloin.
 The next earliest record is from 1988 at Pizzeria Amigo in Eksjö, where the pizza was topped with cheese, tomatoes, kebab meat, onions, champignons, friggitelli, and Béarnaise sauce.